Florida governor suspends county elections supervisor

 WEST PALM BEACH, Fla.
-(AP) — Republican Florida Gov. Ron DeSantis is suspending a county elections supervisor who failed to meet deadlines during recounts after November’s election.
+(AP) — Republican Florida Gov. Ron DeSantis suspended a county elections supervisor Friday who failed to meet deadlines during recounts after November’s election.

-DeSantis announced Friday that he is replacing Palm Beach elections supervisor Susan Bucher, a former Democratic state representative who has held the position since 2008.
+DeSantis said Palm Beach elections supervisor Susan Bucher violated state law by not completing recounts before a state mandated deadline and by mishandling ballots.

-Florida had recounts in three statewide races: governor, U.S. senate and agriculture commissioner.
+“The elections office in Palm Beach County demonstrated on a national stage that they simply could not comply with the laws of the state,” DeSantis said.

-DeSantis says Bucher violated the law by not completing recounts by a state mandated deadline.
-He says her office was the “Keystone Cops” of elections administration and notes the county didn’t finish recounts until 50 days after the election.
+Bucher is a former Democratic state representative who has held the elections position since 2008.
+DeSantis named lawyer Wendy Link to replace her.
+A raucous crowd watched the announcement, with Bucher supporters cursing and shouting while others cheered the decision.

 Most Read Nation & World Stories